gerrybot/levee/content/post/20221030-bad-sisters/index.md

 __Bad Sisters__ is the most deftly-written and darkest dramas to grace a streaming service this year.
 Picture the scene: four Irish sisters from Malahide in Ireland are at their wits' end with their vile, controlling brother-in-law, John Paul.
 So they decide to murder him.
 Seems reasonable so far, right?

 Okay, before we get too far into this review, let's meet our victim: John Paul Williamson.
-Know affectionately among his in-laws as "The Prick".
+Known affectionately among his in-laws as "The Prick".

 {{< image name="john-paul-bad-sisters.jpg" alt="John Paul (played by Claes Bang) in Bad Sisters" caption="Bad Sisters: Claes Bang as John Paul (aka The Prick)" >}}